 Links to websites that promote indigenous economies

 Digital currencies are likely to transition to an 'artificial intelligence ecosystem' sometime soon.
-That just means that 'coins' will be created by people doing simple tasks which improve their network's algorithm, on their computer, and the algorithms will be some kind of processes which develop sciences.
+That just means that 'coins' will be created by people doing simple tasks on their computers which improve their network's algorithm, and the algorithms will be some kind of processes which develop sciences.

 Mazacoin was the first attempt at making a tribal currency.